How this summer could bring the pandemic relief we’re longing for

 ‘Everybody’s burned out and exhausted’

-But if the past year has taught researchers one thing, it is how wily, resourceful and unpredictable coronavirus can be.
-Experts who believe that summer could be relatively normal remain cautious about the near-term as highly-transmissible variants are circulating that could cause a spring spike in cases and as pandemic-weary Americans tire of restrictions.
-Continuing to be careful for just a little longer as more people get vaccinated can help ensure the summer people want to have, experts said.
+But if the past year has taught researchers one thing, it is how wily, resourceful and unpredictable the coronavirus can be.
+Experts who believe that summer could be much improved remain cautious about the near term, with highly transmissible variants circulating that could cause a spring spike in cases and with pandemic-weary Americans tiring of restrictions.
+Continuing to be careful for just a little longer as more people get vaccinated could help ensure people get the summer they want, experts said.

-“It’s clear there isn’t going to be some on/off switch where we wake up and the virus is gone,” said Angela Rasmussen, a virologist at Georgetown University.
-“How it all turns out depends on a lot on the virus’ behavior but also on us humans and what we choose to do.”
+“It’s clear there isn’t going to be some on-off switch where we wake up and the virus is gone,” said Angela Rasmussen, a virologist at Georgetown University.
+“How it all turns out depends a lot on the virus’s behavior but also on us humans and what we choose to do.”

 And the sharp decrease in cases over past few weeks appears to have slowed.

-“The latest data suggest that these declines may be stalling.
-Potentially leveling off,” said CDC director Rochelle Walensky Friday.
+“The latest data suggest that these declines may be stalling, potentially leveling off,” CDC Director Rochelle Walensky said Friday.
 “It’s still a very high number.
 We at CDC consider this a very concerning shift in the trajectory.”

-She added: “We may be done with the virus, but clearly the virus is not done with us.”
+She added, “We may be done with the virus, but clearly the virus is not done with us.”

 Growing concerns about a spring increase in cases are compounded by officials easing restrictions.
 Iowa and Montana have lifted mask mandates.
 New York is reopening stadiums for concerts.
-California and Washington, D.C., are now allowing indoor dining.
-Roughly 30,000 fans recently flocked to the Daytona 500 NASCAR race.
+California and D.C. are now allowing indoor dining.
+Roughly 30,000 fans recently flocked to the Daytona 500 NASCAR race in Florida.

-“Reopening just as these variants are spreading is not smart,” Tom Frieden, former director of the Centers for Disease Control and Prevention.
-“We’re like a punch drunk boxer, getting up just as our opponent is preparing to deliver an even faster punch … By reopening we’re leaning into that left hook.
+“Reopening just as these variants are spreading is not smart,” said Tom Frieden, a former CDC director.
+“We’re like a punch-drunk boxer, getting up just as our opponent is preparing to deliver an even faster punch. … By reopening, we’re leaning into that left hook.
 Why can’t we ever learn?”

 Some variants have been shown to evade the immune response and have caused infection in some people who were vaccinated or previously infected.
-But experts believe the vaccines still protect robustly against severe illness and death — like how someone who received a flu shot can still get a fever and chills from influenza, but is less likely up in the hospital.
+But experts believe the vaccines still protect robustly against severe illness and death — like how someone who received a flu shot can still get a fever and chills from influenza but is less likely to end up in the hospital.

-“The vaccines are starting at such a high place of efficacy.
-Even if the variants start to wear that down, they should continue to have a huge effect on hospitalization and death,” Dean said.
+“The vaccines are starting at such a high place of efficacy, even if the variants start to wear that down, they should continue to have a huge effect on hospitalization and death,” Dean said.

-And as transmission falls, the country will be better able to control any hotspots that may flare using testing, contact tracing and isolation and targeted vaccination campaigns.
-Over time, the novel coronavirus will remain a threat, but one likely evolving to be like the seasonal flu or common cold.
+And as transmission falls, the country will be better able to control any hot spots that may flare, using testing, contact tracing and quarantines, and targeted vaccination campaigns.
+Over time, the novel coronavirus will remain a threat but one probably evolving to be like the seasonal flu or common cold.

 Rasmussen said public officials urgently need to convey that message of hope so that Americans reeling from a long winter will continue to wear masks and distance this spring and buy time for the rapid increase of vaccinations.
 Only then will the glorious summer many are imagining become a reality.

 “Everybody’s burned out and exhausted.
-They’re hitting their mental breaking points,” said Rasmussen.
+They’re hitting their mental breaking points,” Rasmussen said.
 “But we’re in the last stretch of this terrible marathon, and people need hope so they’ll be able to make that last dash to the finish line.”

 ‘There are still many obstacles we have to get through’